eosio-eps/EEPs/EEPS/eep-7.md

 ###### Chain ID

-Alternatively, a 32-byte ID value can be passed as the `chain_id` to specify any chain that doesn't have an alias associated.
+Alternatively, a 32-byte ID value can be passed as the `chain_id` to specify any specific chain.

 ```
 {